Best car insurance in Florida: Travelers

 Cheapest car insurance rates in Florida by driving record

-On the other hand, State Farm is the cheapest option for drivers with speeding tickets on their driving record at $2,356 per year
+In addition, State Farm is the cheapest option for drivers with a speeding ticket on their driving record at $2,276 per year.

 Below are average Florida rates by company for drivers with accidents and tickets on their driving record.

-Cheap car insurance in Florida for drivers with bad credit
+Cheap car insurance in Florida for drivers with bad credit: Geico

 CompanyAverage annual rate (poor credit)